-Pedro is a principal associate in the Litigation and Arbitration practice.
+Pedro Tent is a partner in the Litigation and Arbitration practice.

 He has specialized in private international law, acting in cross-border litigation and partaking in international arbitration proceedings.